haruki-sugarsun/hacky-helper-crx/DEVPLANS.md

 ### UI Components

-- Context Menu for the (Open-Named, Unnamed, Closed-Named)Sessions.
+- Right-click to show a Context Menu for the (Open-Named, Unnamed, Closed-Named)Sessions.

 ## Implementation Design